Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Bayesian Posteriors

 The posteriors of twelve of the model parameters for each of the calibrations discussed in this section are shown in Fig. \ref{fig_systems_12_params} in Appendix \ref{systems_posteriors}.
 We summarize here that the individual system posteriors are generally consistent with each other and with the default posterior for all parameters.
 For some parameters, like the $y_6$ and the $\alpha_{shadowing}$, the particular system constraints reinforce each other, leading to narrower posteriors for the combined default calibration.
 Notably, the posterior for $\tau_{form}$ is narrower for the Au-Au-only calibration than for the combined default, a case where the particular system constraints appear to be in tension.

 In Fig.~\ref{fig_system_visc_post} we highlight the posteriors of the viscosity parameters as a function of temperature for the individual system calibrations, as well as the default result.
 The Au-Au-only calibration shows a preference both for finite shear and finite bulk viscosity.
 This is consistent with the preference for finite shear and bulk viscosity shown in the RHIC calibration of the 2D JETSCAPE analysis, which used only Au-Au STAR data~\cite{JETSCAPE:2020mzn}.
 Of course, in our Au-Au calibration we include the finite rapidity data, which we showed in Subsection \ref{subsec:rapidity} to be largely responsible for this preference.
 The d-Au-only posterior for the shear viscosity is similar to the Au-Au, though it (and ultimately the combined posterior) prefers a slightly lower shear viscosity at low temperature.
 The bigger difference is in the bulk viscosity posteriors, where the two calibrations are only partly overlapping from about 190 MeV and below.
 The d-Au posterior is narrower than the Au-Au in this region, it prefers a low value, and does not exclude a zero bulk viscosity.
 Meanwhile the Au-Au posterior prefers larger values.
-The combined calibration posterior ultimately covers both tails and is narrowest at the point of minimal overlap of the individual system posteriors.
-The differences between these posteriors may be due to a number of contributing factors.
+The combined calibration posterior ultimately covers both tails and is narrowest around the point of minimal overlap of the individual system posteriors.
+As in previous studies of bulk viscosity with sufficiently flexible ansatz~\cite{JETSCAPE:2020mzn, JETSCAPE:2020shq, Heffernan:2023gye, Heffernan:2023utr}, constraints here tend to be stronger in the deconfinement temperature range predicted by Lattice QCD.
+The tightness of constraints is enhanced in the combined calibration due to some degree of tension between the individual d-Au and Au-Au results.
+The differences between these individual system posteriors may be due to a number of contributing factors.
 For one, the Au-Au calibration is constrained on mean $p_T$ data of identified hadrons, including protons, which show significant sensitivity to the bulk viscosity, and in particular a preference for larger values, as highlighted in the plots in Appendix \ref{observable_sensitivity}.
 In addition, the Au-Au calibration has the benefit of constraining on data from a wide range of centralities, and thus temperature profile evolutions, as well as, in general, lower uncertainties on both the experimental data and the model emulation.